Time arrow without past hypothesis: a toy model explanation: Introduction

-In \cite{CarrollChen,CarrollChen2}, Carroll and Chen try to fix the third criticism and provide the first plausible explanation whereby ``reversible dynamical law $\Rightarrow$ arrow of time''.
-Their key new ingredient is big bounce (big crunch then bang) then eternal expansion (as featured also in several early attempts to restore a particle physics symmetry called CPT at the scale of the universe \cite{Sakharov,BoyleCPT}).
-Their model is left informal however, leaving plenty of room to discuss whether it really manages to do away with the past hypothesis \cite{WaldVersusChenCarroll,VilenkinAgainstCarrollChen,WeaverAgainstCarrollChen}.
-In particular, they themselves raise the issue whether expansion is actually compatible with reversibility.
+\paragraph{Comparison with related models.} In \cite{CarrollChen,CarrollChen2}, Carroll and Chen try to fix the third criticism and provide the first plausible intuition why ``Time-reversible dynamical law $\Rightarrow$ Arrow of time''.
+Their key new ingredient is big bounce (big crunch then bang) then eternal expansion---as featured also in several early attempts to restore the particle-level charge/parity/time-reversal symmetry (CPT) at the scale of the universe \cite{Sakharov,BoyleCPT,HartleHawking}.
+Their discussion is left informal however, leaving plenty of room to discuss whether it really manages to do away with the past hypothesis \cite{WaldVersusChenCarroll,VilenkinAgainstCarrollChen,WeaverAgainstCarrollChen}.
+In particular, they themselves raise the issue whether expansion mechanisms are actually compatible with reversibility.

 Informally, in a big bouncing universe, matter gets compressed by the big crunch, and released by the big bang.
 Expansion happens so fast that matter then finds itself out of equilibrium, in a low entropy state.
 Matter then diffuses and entropy increases without ever reaching a maximum, as expansion is eternal.
 The entropic clock's arrow thus matches that of the ``size-of-the-universe clock'', which in turn matches that of the dynamical clock after the big bounce.
 This explanation is compelling.
 Yet the following direct logical consequence is somewhat mind-bending: before the big bounce occur, the size-of-the-universe clock, and thus the entropic clock, have their arrow opposite to that of the dynamical clock.
-In dynamical clock time we may be seating here reading this paper $\sim 13.7$ billion years after the big bounce, whilst others may be doing the same $\sim 27.4$ billion years ago facing the opposite direction---these twin entropic times facing each other have in fact been popularized as `Janus time' by Barbour \cite{BarbourNBody}.
+These twin entropic times facing each other have in fact been popularized as `Janus time' by Barbour \cite{BarbourNBody}.
 Still, as counter-intuitive as it may be, this is already happening in the conventional argument by Boltzmann: as pointed out by Golstein et al. \cite{GoldsteinJanusGlass}, this is just the mentioned criticism $(ii)$.
-Moreover general relativity teaches us to be weary of the physical meaning we attach to coordinates: it may be that in dynamical clock time coordinates---for instance in the so-called no-boundary solutions, there is ``no time'' at the big bounce \cite{HartleHawking}.